-Tip: Banks and credit unions tend to prefer financing newer cars, and they may be reluctant to finance cars that are more than a few years old.
-If you're looking for a low-cost older used car or a car with higher mileage, you may have more success from a specialty auto lender.
-You can also check with your car dealer's finance department, which often has a working relationship with many different lenders.
+Tip: Most banks and credit unions prefer financing newer cars and may be reluctant to lend for cars that are more than a few years old.
+If you're shopping for a low-cost, used or high-mileage car, you may have more success with a specialty auto lender.
+You can also check with your car dealer's finance department, which often has relationships with many different lenders.

-Even if your bank or credit union turns you down, you can get some insight from your banker on what you need to do for a future application.
+Even if your bank or credit union turns you down, you can get some insight from your banker on what you'll need to do for a future application.

 Go Through a Dealership

-Franchise dealerships contract with specific car manufacturers such as Toyota or Ford.
-Their new cars are generally all from the manufacturer they've franchised with, but the used cars can be from any manufacturer.
+Franchise dealerships contract with specific car manufacturers, like Toyota or Ford.
+Their new cars are generally all from the manufacturer they've franchised with, though their used car stock can be from any manufacturer.

-Lenders at these dealerships generally prefer to lend on new cars or at least ones that are less than eight years old.
+Lenders at dealerships generally prefer to lend on new cars or cars less than eight years old.

 First-time Buyer Programs

-Manufacturers and dealers know that young customers have the greatest lifetime value, and if they make the car-buying experience positive for first-time buyers, they have a good chance to earn that customer's loyalty for many years to come.
+Manufacturers and dealers know that young customers can become customers for life.
+They work to provide a positive car-buying experience for first-time buyers, so they'll have a good chance to earn that customer's loyalty for many years to come.

-Some dealerships will advertise "first-time buyer" programs that reduce down payment, credit history and income requirements.
-Some dealers will "match" your down payment to make it easier to get into a car (usually by adding the amount ‘matched' to the loan balance).
+Some dealerships advertise first-time buyer programs with easier down payment, credit history and income requirements.
+Some dealers "match" your down payment by adding the matched amount to the loan balance, to make it easier to get into a car.

-Generally, to qualify for a first-time buyer program, you'll need to prove you have had a full-time job for three to six months, and you'll need to make a minimum down payment, typically around $500 to $1500, depending on the program and the car.
+To qualify for a first-time buyer program, you'll typically need to prove you have had a full-time job for three to six months, and you'll need to make a minimum down payment, often around $500 to $1,500, depending on the program and the car.

-Generally, newer cars have lower down payment requirements, but your monthly payments will be higher.
+Newer cars generally have lower down payment requirements, but higher monthly payments.

 Get a Co-signer

-If you have a co-signer with established credit, you can get the benefit of their strong credit history.
-If their credit is very good (e.g., their FICO credit score is 700 and above), you could qualify for a great deal.
+If you have a co-signer with strong credit, you get the benefit of their established credit history.
+If their credit is very good (for example, a FICO credit score of 700 or above), you could qualify for a great deal.

-Here's the downside.
-If you can't make the payments, the co-signer is on the hook and their credit score may suffer if any payments are missed.
+Here's the downside: If you can't make the payments, the co-signer will be on the hook for them.
+Plus, their credit score may take a hit if any payments are missed.

-- Recent pay stub.
-If you're self-employed, bring at least three months' worth of recent bank statements or other proof of income.
+- Recent pay stubs (If self-employed, three months of bank statements or proof of income)

-- Cash or proof of funds for a down payment and other expenses.
-These may include dealers' fees, tax, tags, title and license.
+- Cash or proof of funds for the down payment and expenses like dealers' fees, tax, tags, title and license

-The seller will typically charge a high interest rate—for example, 30 percent—and may or may not report your payment activity to credit bureaus.
-Dealers are also quick to repossess your car if you miss a payment or two.
+The seller typically charges a high interest rate—for example, 30 percent—and may or may not report your payment history to credit bureaus.
+Such dealers also tend to be quick to repossess your car if you miss a payment or two.
 If you're trying to build credit, you're usually better off with a lender that reports your on-time payments to the credit bureaus.

 Build Credit and Qualify for a Better Loan

 If you're starting the car-buying process with no credit, give yourself as much lead time as possible.
-The ability to walk away from a deal is your ultimate negotiating tool.
-If you wait until you absolutely need to buy a car right away, you'll paint yourself into a corner.
-You'll have a stronger negotiating position if you give yourself more time.
+The ability to walk away from a deal is a strong negotiating tool.
+If you wait to buy a car until you absolutely need it right away, you'll have painted yourself into a corner.
+You'll have a stronger negotiating position if you leave yourself plenty of time.

-Meanwhile, here are some things you can do build your credit file.
+Meanwhile, here are some things you can do to improve your credit file.

 Save Cash.
 Lenders won't finance the entire cost of a used car.
-They almost always have caps on the percentage of the car's price they are willing to finance, especially on older cars.
-So it will be easier to finance a car when you have cash on hand to make a down payment.
+They usually cap the percentage of the car's price they are willing to finance, especially on older cars.
+It will be much easier to finance a car if you have cash available for a down payment.

-Check Your Credit for Mistakes.
-You can get a free credit report each year from each of the three major consumer credit bureaus (Experian, Equifax and TransUnion).
+Check Your Credit Report for Mistakes.
+You can get a free credit report annually from each of the three major consumer credit bureaus (Experian, Equifax and TransUnion).
 If your report has wrong information, dispute the error with the credit bureau.
 If your creditor can't prove the information is correct, the credit bureau will remove the error from your record.

 Start an Alternative Credit File.
-Some companies will work with your landlords, fitness clubs and other monthly billers to build a credit file using information that may be invisible to the traditional credit-scoring world.
-For example, companies like Ecredable and PRBC will track your payment history with these vendors and even put together an independent credit score using data lenders can access.
+Some companies will work with your landlords, fitness clubs and other monthly billers to build a credit file using information that isn't routinely considered in traditional credit-scoring.
+For example, companies like Ecredable and PRBC track your payment history with such vendors and put together an independent credit score, using data lenders can access.

 Get a Cellphone Account.
 Telephone companies can report your bill-paying habits to credit bureaus, so it's important to make these payments on time.